anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ## Lab Module Goals
 Demystify Apache Hudi sync tooling into BigQuery by example.

+1. Understand end-to-end the process to use the Hudi BigQuerySyncTool
+2. And architectural considerations
+3. And be able to demo the integration
+4. Repurpose code/commands for your workloads

 <hr>

 ## 1. Native Apache Hudi integration tooling for BigQuery